Nadia987/Airplane-Crash/README.md

 **Software Requirement**
 •	CodeBlocks
-•	OpenGl
+•	OpenGL

-Please check the link for the code implementation video: https://youtu.be/oVaiDDbhWps
+Please check the link for the code explanation: https://youtu.be/oVaiDDbhWps